 These days, more Americans are rediscovering the joys of urban living.
 The new metropolitan renaissance has many proponents, from younger people who want to be close to the action and have access, to the employment opportunities and amenities found in larger cities, to empty-nesters eager to live out their golden years surrounded by high culture and ample convenience.

-The most popular destinations have seen dramatic increases in housing prices of late, but there are still plenty of great cities where buying into the American Dream is still affordable.
+The most popular destinations have seen dramatic increases in housing prices as of late, but there are still plenty of great cities where buying into the American Dream is still affordable.
 Check out these five urban areas now, where homes are still super [...]

 It turns out there’s more to moving than packing a few boxes and loading up a big truck—especially if you’re moving across the country.
 Keep your belongings and your sanity intact with these tips for your long-distance move.Pack Smart